Software designed to help emerging VC and PE firms growFIND OUT MORE

-In 2019, many start-up CLO managers entered the space and several long-dormant CLO managers brought new CLOs to market.
-This growth dropped significantly in 2020 due to the challenging market conditions, particularly around raising equity.
-The CLO market is highly tiered based on track record and perceived manager skill; top-rated managers have much greater access to Equity investors, which is a key constraint and driver of CLO issuance growth.
+The CLO market is highly tiered based on track record and perceived manager skill; the best and largest managers have much greater access to equity investors, which is a key constraint and driver of CLO issuance growth.
 New managers who have built a strong platform and track record have seen tremendous growth.
-Other managers have taken a different approach by engaging in strategic partnerships with lenders to raise equity to support significant growth.2
+Other managers have taken a different approach by engaging in strategic partnerships with lenders to raise equity to support significant growth.

-Managers also see a clear benefit in the flexibility of an outsourced model as their scale and corresponding business needs change.
-An outsourced Loan Operations model frees up managers to focus on alpha-generating decisions and hiring to climb the CLO manager rankings and thereby attract investors and lock in favorable liability spreads.
+CLO managers also see a clear benefit in the flexibility of an outsourced model as their scale and corresponding business needs change.
+An outsourced loan operations model frees up managers to focus on alpha-generating decisions and hiring to climb the CLO manager rankings and thereby attract investors and lock in favorable liability spreads.

-Building on our success with the largest CLO managers (19 of the 25 biggest CLO managers currently use Allvue for their CLO business) we have recently launched new solution offerings specifically targeted for the needs of start-up, small, and mid-sized CLO managers.
+Building on our success with the largest managers (19 of the 25 largest CLO managers currently use Allvue for their CLO business) we have recently launched new solution offerings specifically targeted for the needs of start-up, small, and mid-sized managers.
 Growing managers can take advantage of offerings aimed at their specific needs with confidence, knowing that our modern technology can handle their expected growth.